wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = 1.5.0 =
 * IMPORTANT: This release includes substantial changes to the User Interface.
 Please see the updated documentation.
 * Overhauled most of the code to simplify logic flow and enable filter and action hooks for extensibility
-* Extended 'Categories' to include any taxonomies associated with selected post types
+* Replaced 'Categories' with 'Terms' to include any taxonomies associated with selected post types
 * Reorganized User Interface to be more intuitive
 * Added new 'content' option to allow action hooks to replace default content
+* Added autoloading to reduce memory footprint

 = 1.4.6 =
-* Added Spanish Translation by jelena kovacevic
+* Added Spanish Translation by Jelena Kovacevic
 * Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)

 = 1.4.5 =